scaleoutsystems/fedn/examples/mnist-pytorch/README.rst

    fedn run build --path client

-Upload the package and seed model to the FEDn Studio project on the "Session" page.
+This step will take a few minutes, depending on hardware and internet connection (builds a virtualenv).

+Follow the guide here to set up your FEDn Studio project: https://fedn.readthedocs.io/en/latest/studio.html.
+On the step "Upload Files", upload 'package.tgz' and 'seed.npz'.

 In Studio, go to "Clients" and download a new client configuration file (contains the access token).
 Then, start the client using the client.yaml file:

 .. code-block::

-   export FEDN_AUTH_SCHEME=Bearer
    export FEDN_PACKAGE_EXTRACT_DIR=package
    fedn run client -in client.yaml --secure=True --force-ssl